rlbandeira/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD07_LAB_MANUAL.md

     - Key: "NotificationHubConnectionString", value: The connection string for the notification hub you got from the setup phase.
         > The connection string can also be obtained by going to the **blueyonder07Hub** notification hub from the azure portal -> **MANAGE** -> **Access Policies** -> **DefaultFullSharedAccessSignature** -> **CONNECTION STRINGS** -> **Primary**
 6. Click **Save**
+7. Publish the **BlueYonder.Companion.Host** project.
+8. Open the **BlueYonder.Server** solution and run the **BlueYonder.Server.Booking.WebHost** project.
+Locate the address bar and add /booking.svc to the end of your address.

 #### Task 5: Test the Service Bus Queue with flight update messages